-Brand Substitution.
+Brand Substitution is a policy on how prescription medications are filled at the pharmacy.
 Both generic and brand medications are covered.
 If a member requests, or the treating professional provider prescribes, a brand medication when a generic equivalent is available, the member may be responsible for the brand cost sharing plus the difference in cost between the generic and brand medication.

-Formulary.
-A formulary is a listing of all prescription medications and their coverage under the pharmacy prescription benefit.
-A prescription price check tool is available on myModa under the pharmacy tab.
+Formulary is a listing of all prescription medications and their coverage under the pharmacy prescription benefit.
+A prescription price check tool is available on Member Dashboard under the pharmacy tab.
 This online formulary tool provides coverage information, treatment options and price estimates.

-Generic Medications.
-Generic medications have been determined by the Food and Drug Administration (FDA) to be therapeutically equivalent to the brand alternative and are often the most cost effective option.
+Generic Medications are medications that have been found by the Food and Drug Administration (FDA) to be therapeutically equivalent to the brand alternative and are often the most cost effective option.
 Generic medications must contain the same active ingredients as their brand counterpart and be identical in strength, dosage form and route of administration.
 Some generic medications have not been shown to be safer or more effective than other more cost effective generic medications.
 These high cost generic medications are excluded unless a formulary exception is requested and approved.
 See section 7.9.4 for more information about making a formulary exception request.